 - The Simpsons did it, of course:

-- And, in the episode when Homer has to take medical marijuana, Homer tries to shave while high.
+- And, in "Weekend At Burnsie's," when Homer has to take medical marijuana, Homer tries to shave while high.
 Large rainbows shoot out of his face.

 - Homer springs multiple leaks after trying to shave with a cutthroat razor in "Helter Shelter''.